cosimoyi/MLSoccer/README.md

     void Update() { }
 }
 ```
 Now, we have a behaviour script for the game object it will be placed on.
-This script contains a class **MyBehaviourScript**.
+Every Unity script is a class.
+In this case, the class name for the script is called **MyBehaviourScript**.
 The `:` suggests that it is inherited from the parent class **MonoBehavior**.
 Start() and Update() functions are the methods declared in **Monobehavior**'s parent class **Behaviour** class.

 Start() function is called once in the lifetime of the script.
 We can use it to initialize certain elements at the initialization stage.
 Update() function is called once per frame.
 The detailed information for **Monobehaviour** class and its methods can be found in [Unity's official Manual](https://docs.unity3d.com/Manual/class-MonoBehaviour.html).
-We need to override these functions, so the game object can work the way we want.
+We need to override these functions and potentially add more customized functions, so the game object can work the way we desire.

 ### **Transform<a name="Transform"></a>**
+Every object in a scene has a Transform.
+It is used to store and manipulate the position, rotation, and scale of

 ### **Collider<a name="Collider"></a>**